Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that in Rutherford (South) - Telarah SA2, the median income is $53,675 and the average income is $67,952.
-Nationally, the median income is lower at $49,459, with an average of $62,998.
-Based on Wage Price Index growth since financial year 2022, current estimates for Rutherford (South) - Telarah SA2 are approximately $60,443 (median) and $76,521 (average) as of September 2025.
-Census 2021 income data ranks Rutherford (South) - Telarah modestly, between the 33rd and 34th percentiles for household, family, and personal incomes.
-The $1,500 - 2,999 earnings band captures 36.6% of the community, similar to the metropolitan region at 29.9%.
-Housing affordability pressures are severe, with only 82.1% of income remaining, ranking at the 31st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows income in Rutherford (South) - Telarah SA2 is higher than average nationally.
+The median income is $53,675 and the average income stands at $67,952.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Rutherford (South) - Telarah would be approximately $60,443 (median) and $76,521 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank modestly in Rutherford (South) - Telarah, between the 33rd and 34th percentiles.
+Income brackets indicate that 36.6% of the community earns $1,500 - 2,999 annually, with 3,480 individuals falling into this category.
+This is similar to the metropolitan region where this cohort represents 29.9%.
+Housing affordability pressures are severe in Rutherford (South) - Telarah, with only 82.1% of income remaining after housing costs, ranking at the 31st percentile.

 Frequently Asked Questions - Income